stefkn/steken.dev/src/markdown/advent_of_code_22.md

 ## #1: Calorie Counting

 Things start off pretty chill as they always do.
-We have a list of lists (basically CSV without the commas, the delimiter is instead a blank newline) and we need to sum the total of each contiguous block and find the greatest value.
+We have a list of lists (basically CSV without the commas and newlines instead, the delimiter between sub-lists is a blank newline) and we need to sum the total of each contiguous block and find the greatest value.
+We then need to find the largest, 2nd largest, 3rd largest and the sum of those three in the second part.
 I'm going to try to do this in Elixir.

 To set up, I downloaded my puzzle input from the website and set up my environment so that it was sitting in a UTF-8 encoded `.txt` file in the root directory called `"input.txt"`